LOOKING FOR THE BEST FREQUENT FLYER HACKS FOR TRAVELING IN 2023?

-We are constantly talking about and using our travel hacking knowledge to earn airline miles for our trips around the world.
+As full-time travelers, this post has been long overdue.
+We are constantly talking about and using our travel-hacking knowledge to earn airline miles for our trips around the world.
 It is our goal to pay as little as possible for flights and accommodation while traveling.

-Through travel hacking, we have learned how to purchase business class tickets for the price of economy, how to buy flights for as little as $1, and how to get free flights around the world.
+Through travel hacking and frequent flyer hacks, we have learned how to purchase business class tickets for the price of economy, how to buy flights for as little as $1, and how to get free flights around the world.

 We’re going to show exactly how we earn hundreds of thousands of airline miles and how you can, too.

-How to Earn Airline Miles Without A Credit Card
+Frequent Flyer Hacks: How to Earn Airline Miles WITHOUT A Credit Card

-The most obvious way to earn airline miles is through credit card bonuses.
-And while we took full advantage of that, we also wanted to find ways to earn airline miles without a credit card.
+The most obvious frequent flyer hacks that help earn airline miles is through credit card bonuses.
+And while we take full advantage of that, we also wanted to find ways to earn airline miles without a credit card.

 Here are seven ways to accumulate airline miles without a credit card:

-This one surprised me.
-Did you know you could earn airline miles just from taking a few surveys?
-I’m bummed out that I didn’t learn about this sooner.
+One of the easiest frequent flyer hacks is by taking surveys.
+To tell you the truth, I’m bummed out that I didn’t learn about this option sooner.
 If I knew this was an option several years ago, I would be swimming in airline miles by now.

 Taking surveys is one of the best ways to earn airline miles without a credit card.
 All you need to do in order to start taking surveys for airline miles is to have a frequent flyer number with one of the following airlines: Alaska, United, or JetBlue.

 If you don’t have a frequent flyer number with any of these airlines, don’t worry!
 You can actually sign up for free at any of their websites; just click the links above and fill out your basic information.